Unidata/awips2/docs/install/install-cave-beta-v20.md

 ### Linux Virtual Machine

-Some CAVE functionality may be missing (ex: rendering RGB satellite images).
+Please note, running CAVE in a Virtual Machine does have reduced functionality than running CAVE directly on hardware (ex: rendering RGB satellite images).

 #### System Requirements